Youngzt998/ziteng.yang.github.io/index.md

 <u>Program Verification:</u>

-- [There might be one later; co-first author ]
+- [There should might be one later; co-first author ]

-  [I designed the theory framework in this work; the implementation trial are done by my co-workers ; Cao is our advisor. ]
+  [I designed the theory framework and implemented it as a general framework in Coq; the implementation based on a concrete separation logic are done by my co-workers ; Cao is our advisor. ]